What’s Working: Forest Hill graduate receives national award for artwork

-JACKSON, Miss — Jeremy Donahue, a recent Forest Hill High School graduate Jeremy Donahue is off to Carnegie Hall next week to accept the coveted National Gold Medal award.
+JACKSON, Miss — Jeremy Donahue, a recent Forest Hill High School graduate is off to Carnegie Hall next week to accept the coveted National Gold Medal award.

 During Jeremy’s high school career at Forest Hill, Art Department Chair Renna Moore helped Jeremy sharpen his talent.
 From colored pencils to print making, she kept Jeremy on task, as he picked up skill after skill.